 Joliet Junior College in partnership with Morris Hospital & Healthcare Centers administers the paramedic education program.
 The paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
-The program is 11 months in duration and runs from August 18, 2020 - July 15, 2021.
+The program is 11 months in duration and will run from August 2022 to July 2023.

 Emergency Medical Services (EMS) Program Information

 Emergency Medical Services (EMS) is a vital link in our community for providing emergency ambulance care.
 Joliet Junior College is your vital link to obtain everything you need for a career.